Persecution of Jews: Europe

+Muslim world

 According to Mark R. Cohen, during the rise of Islam, the first encounters between Muslims and Jews resulted in friendship when the people of Medina gave Muhammad refuge, among them were Jewish tribes of Medina.
-Conflict arose when Muhammad expelled certain Jewish tribes after they refused to swear their allegiance to him and aided the Meccan Pagans.
+Conflict arose when Muhammad expelled certain Jewish tribes after they refused to swear their allegiance to him and aided Meccan pagans.
 He adds that this encounter was an exception rather than a rule.

 Of the three Jewish tribes of Medina, the Banu Nadir and the Banu Qaynuqa were expelled in the course of Muhammad's rule after suspicion arose in the Muslim leadership that the Jews were planning the assassination of Muhammad.
-On the other hand, the Banu Qurayza tribe was eliminated by Muhammad in the aftermath of the Battle of the Trench.
+On the other hand, the Banu Qurayza tribe was exterminated by Muhammad in the aftermath of the Battle of the Trench.
 The tribe was accused of colluding with Meccan enemies during the Meccan siege of Medina and subsequently besieged.
 When they surrendered, all grown men were executed and women and children were enslaved.
 Muhammad is recorded as saying that he would expel all Jews and Christians from Arabia, although this was not carried out until the reign of Umar.

+When Amr ibn al-As conquered Tripoli in 643, he forced the Jewish and Christian Berbers to give their wives and children as slaves to the Arab army as part of their jizya.

-Traditionally, Jews living in Islamic states were subjected to the status of dhimmi, therefore they were allowed to practice their religion and administer their internal affairs but were subjects to certain conditions.
+Traditionally, Jews living in Islamic states were subjected to the status of dhimmi, therefore they were allowed to practice their religion and administer their internal affairs, but were subjects to certain conditions.
 They had to pay the jizya (a per capita tax imposed on free adult non-Muslim males) to Muslims.
 Dhimmis had an inferior status under Islamic rule.
 They had several social and legal disabilities such as prohibitions against bearing arms or giving testimony in courts in cases involving Muslims.
 Contrary to popular belief, the Qur'an did not order Muslims to force Jews to wear distinctive clothing.
-Obadiah the Proselyte reported in 1100 AD, that the Caliph had created this rule himself.
+Obadiah the Proselyte reported in 1100 AD that the Caliph had created this rule himself.

 Resentment toward Jews perceived as having attained too lofty a position in Islamic society also fueled antisemitism and massacres.
-In Moorish Spain, ibn Hazm and Abu Ishaq focused their anti-Jewish writings on this allegation.
+In Andalusian Spain, ibn Hazm and Abu Ishaq focused their anti-Jewish writings on this allegation.
 This was also the chief motivation behind the 1066 Granada massacre, when "[m]ore than 1,500 Jewish families, numbering 4,000 persons, fell in one day", and in Fez in 1033, when 6,000 Jews were killed.
 There were further massacres in Fez in 1276 and 1465.

-The community budgets of Jews was heavily burdened by the repurchasing of Jewish slaves abducted by Arab, Berber, or Turkish pirates, or by military raids.
-The mental trauma due to captivity and slavery caused unransomed prisoners who had lost family, money, and friends to convert to Islam.
+In 1354, Muslim mobs in Egypt "ran amok ... attacking Christians and Jews in the streets, and throwing them into bonfires if they refused to pronounce the shadādatayn."